Faculty, Graduate Program

 Founder and Board Member, Hyconix Inc.

-Design and Study of Coordination Catalysts for Small Molecule Conversion
+Design and Study of Molecular Catalysts for Small Molecule Conversion

 B.S., Chemistry, University of Michigan, 1979